The application portal is now open and will close at 11:59 p.m. EDT on October 18, 2024.

 Both the career statement and the research statement must use no less than an 11-point font with at least 3/4 inch margins.
 Single or double spacing is permitted.
 Figures with legends of at least 9-point font are permissible.

 To receive full consideration, all application materials--including letters of reference--must be received by 11:59 p.m.
-EDT on October 13.
+EDT on October 18.
+Note that the AJO server gets very busy just before midnight eastern time.
+SSF will not accept late applications for any reason.
+See the FAQ regarding late letters.

 Academic Jobs Online (AJO)